ShadowFactory/TodayAtApple-SwiftPlaygroundsAR/README.md

 We invited participants to create a drawing in ProCreate (5-10 minutes), before through a series of short introductory session on programming to place their drawing within an AR experience.

+### Release

+We've released the tutorial and code for others to learn and explore Swift Playgrounds.
+Check out **Releases** for the compiled Playground Book.

+(Use AirDrop to transfer the .playground from your device to iPad.)